-- Beans, tofu, tempeh, soy milk, vegetable meats, peanuts, or peanut butter should be consumed at least three times each day.
+- Beans, tofu, vegetable meats, peanuts, or peanut butter should be consumed every day.

 - Consume a broad variety of fruits and vegetables.
 Such as leafy greens and dark orange veggies, as well as vitamin C-rich foods such as peppers, citrus fruits, and strawberries.

 - The majority of your fat should come from healthy sources such as nuts and nut butter, avocados, seeds, and small quantities of oils.
 Flaxseed, hempseed, canola oil, and walnuts are all rich sources of the important omega-3 lipid ALA.

 - Every day, consume three cups of calcium-rich foods, such as fortified plant milk, fortified juices, calcium-sulfate tofu, and cooked kale, collards, bok choy, or turnip greens (double the number of greens if you eat raw greens instead of cooked).

 - Don’t be afraid to take vitamins.
 All vegans require vitamin B12, which can be obtained through supplements or fortified meals.
 Most people require vitamin D supplementation, at least during the winter months.
 Vegan DHA and EPA supplements are good options.